ricallinson/ss/README.md

     'a OR b NOT c OR d OR e'

-Complete example of positive and negative using OR matching __'a' AND 'b' AND 'c' OR 'd' NOT 'e' AND NOT 'f' AND NOT 'g' OR NOT 'h' OR NOT 'j'__.
+Complete example of positive and negative using OR matching __'a' AND 'b' AND 'c' OR 'd' NOT 'e' AND NOT 'f' AND NOT 'g' OR NOT 'h' OR NOT 'i'__.

-    'a b c OR e NOT f g OR h OR j'
+    'a b c OR d NOT e f g OR h OR i'

 ## Why?

 You can use `cat`, `grep` and `wc` to achieve the same result without needing to install yet another program.

     cat ./fixtures/**/* | grep PUT | wc -l
            5

 But if like me regex is not your first language then simple queries like the following become a time sink.

     ss -c ./fixtures 'home NOT 302'
     5

-Performance can also become issue when using `cat` and `grep` over several gigabytes worth of files.
+Performance can also become issue when using `cat`, `grep`, `wc` over several gigabytes worth of files.

 ## Ideas